 The SignatureMethod element defines the algorithm that is used to convert the SignedInfo element into a hashed value contained in the SignatureValue element.
-Producers shall support DSA and RSA algorithms to produce signatures.
-Consumers shall support DSA and RSA algorithms to validate signatures.
+DSA and RSA algorithms shall be used.
 [M6.17]

 Reference Element

 The structure of a Reference element is defined in §4.3.3 of XML-Signature Syntax and Processing.